-“The Late Show” (1977, Warner Archives Collection) When aging private eye Art Carney’s partner (Howard Duff) turns up on his doorstep with a bullet in his chest, he decides to take up the shamus business again – despite his bad heart, hearing aid and hernia – and settle the score with the killer; his investigation dovetails with a missing person case (missing cat, really) for neurotic but well-meaning Lily Tomlin, who becomes Carney’s unexpected partner for a bona fide mystery involving stolen goods, shady fences and a few more dead bodies.
-Robert Altman produced this sweetly skewed comedy for writer/director Robert Benton, whose Oscar-nominated script swirls ’40s noir and his producer’s penchant for introspective study on societal fringe dwellers into a tart and somewhat bittersweet highball; as with Altman’s own effort in this regard – “The Long Goodbye” (“Late Show” was, in fact, initially envisioned as a companion piece to Altman’s take on the Raymond Chandler novel) the result should be satisfying to followers on both sides of the fence, fueled by the breezy interplay between the two leads, who have rarely been better.
+“The Late Show” (1977, Warner Archives Collection) When his partner (Howard Duff) turns up on his doorstep with a bullet in his chest, aging private eye Art Carney decides to take up the shamus business again – despite his bad heart, hearing aid and hernia – and settle the score with the killer.
+His investigation dovetails with a missing person case (missing cat, really) for neurotic but well-meaning Lily Tomlin, who unexpectedly becomes Carney’s partner for a bona fide mystery involving stolen goods, shady fences and a few more dead bodies.
+Robert Altman produced this sweetly skewed comedy for writer/director Robert Benton, whose Oscar-nominated script swirls ’40s noir and his producer’s penchant for introspective study on societal fringe dwellers into a tart and somewhat bittersweet highball; as with Altman’s own effort in this regard – “The Long Goodbye” (“Late Show” was, in fact, initially envisioned as a companion piece to Altman’s take on the Raymond Chandler novel), the result should be satisfying to followers on both sides of the fence, fueled by the breezy interplay between the two leads, who have rarely been better.
 They’re well supported by some ace character actors – Eugene Roche, Bill Macy, John Considine, all now mostly unknown to viewers under 40 – and Joanna Cassidy in full femme fatale mode.
 Warner Archive’s DVD ports over the extras from the 2005 WB home video release, which are comprised of the theatrical trailer and an odd but amusing clip of Tomlin plugging the movie on Dinah Shore’s afternoon talk show, with the Doobie Brothers (!) filling out the other seats.